 Host Reputation

-In the Censys Platform, hosts are assigned a reputation score.
+In the Censys Platform, hosts are assigned a reputation score that describes whether they are benign or malicious.
 This score enables you to prioritize alerts with IP indicators faster and perform triage and analysis more effectively with a transparent and consistent scoring methodology.

 An example host and its reputation score shown in the Platform UI.

-Reputation scores and their attendant data are only available to Censys Search and Censys Enterprise users.
+Reputation scores and their attendant data are only available to Censys Enterprise users.
 Additional score context data is available to Censys Enterprise users with access to the Adversary Investigation module.
 See the entitlement table below for more information.

 Score details and data